-- (a) an application for a licence, or for the variation of a licence, under the 2012 Regulations was made before the relevant date, - (b) the application is for the authorisation of conduct which would (on and after the relevant date) be prohibited under Part 3, and - (c) a decision to grant or refuse the application has not been made before that date. - (6) The application is to be treated on and after the relevant date as an application for a licence, or for the variation of a licence (as the case may be), under regulation 16(1). - (7) In this regulation- - "the 2012 Regulations" means the Lebanon and Syria (Asset-Freezing) Regulations 2012; - "the relevant date" means- - (a) where regulations under section 56 of the Act provide that Part 3 comes into force at a specified time on a day, that time on that day; - (b) otherwise, the date on which Part 3 comes into force.
+- (5) Paragraph (6) applies where- - (a) an application for a licence, or for the variation of a licence, under the 2011 Regulations was made before the relevant date, - (b) the application is for the authorisation of conduct which would (on and after the relevant date) be prohibited under Part 3, and - (c) a decision to grant or refuse the application has not been made before that date. - (6) The application is to be treated on and after the relevant date as an application for a licence, or for the variation of a licence (as the case may be), under regulation 28(1) (Treasury licences). - (7) In this regulation-

+"the 2011 Regulations" means the Afghanistan (Asset-Freezing) Regulations 2011;